Project-OMOTES/rtc-tools-heat-network/README.md

 # rtc-tools-heat-network

-Rtc-tools-heat-network is an optimization application for optimal planning, design and operation of Energy Sysstems with the current main focus on District Heating Systems (DHS).
-The current application focuses on Mixed Integer Linear Problem
-(MILP) approach, multiple linearization strategies to approximate the steady-state physics and financial models.
+Rtc-tools-heat-network is an optimization application for optimal planning, design and operation of Energy Systems with the current main focus on District Heating Systems (DHS).
+The current application focuses on a Mixed Integer Linear Problem (MILP) approach, with multiple linearization strategies to conservatively approximate the steady-state physics and financial models.
-All physics are combined in the Heat_mixin class.
-This class can be inherited and combined with objective functions (that typically incorporate the financial aspects), interface methods to create an optimization workflow (see also running an example).
+All physics are combined in the HeatMixin class.
+When inherited this class can be combined with objective functions (that typically incorporate the financial aspects) and interface methods to create an optimization workflow (see also running an example).

-The main supported method for defining your Energy system is ESDL, which is a modelling language for energy systems.
+The main supported method for defining your Energy system is ESDL (Energy System Description Language), which is a modelling language for energy systems.
 See also:https://github.com/EnergyTransition/ESDL.
-With ESDL you can define assets like demand, source, pipes, etc. and fill in their attributes.
-The ESDL_Mixin class will parse the ESDL file and utilize the attributes to build up the model representation.
+With ESDL you can define assets like demands, sources, pipes, etc. and fill in their attributes.
+The ESDLMixin class will parse the ESDL file and utilize the attributes to build up the model representation.

-This optimization package was originally developed for operational optimization and houses two optimization approaches 1) A MILP approach and 2) Nonlinear Problem (NLP) approach.
-These two approaches were developed to run sequentially for operational optimization where the MILP would fix the integer decision for the NLP problem.
+This optimization package was originally developed for operational optimization and hosts two optimization approaches 1) A MILP approach and 2) Nonlinear Problem (NLP) approach.
+These two approaches were developed to run sequentially for operational optimization. the MILP would fix the integer decision for the NLP problem, such that only the continuous variables need to be solved.
 The NLP problem would then find the optimized solution with the steady-state non-linear physics included.
-The by now outdated documentation can be found on http://warmingup.pages.ci.tno.nl/rtc-tools-heat-network/
+The existing outdated (still to be updated / update in progress) documentation can be found on: http://warmingup.pages.ci.tno.nl/rtc-tools-heat-network/

 Installation
 ============